 2. Copy the external image and save them to your server

-That way, you don’t only fix the “this website does not supply ownership information” error, but also, you’ll speed up your web page loading time with fewer external requests.
+That way, you don’t only fix the “this website does not supply ownership information” error, but you’ll also speed up your web page loading time with fewer external requests.

 If you’re using WordPress, there are many plugins that do the job for you.
 You can search for “Import External Images” and you’ll find them.

 Then, install the plugin and follow the steps.
-The tool will look for images that your website use, but that are hosted on another domain, so, it will copy them and import them to the exact post.
+The tool will look for images that your website uses but that are hosted on another domain, so, it will copy them and import them to the exact post.

-For other platforms, follow the same steps, search for an extension that imports the external image and update the attachment URLs.
+For other platforms, follow the same steps, search for an extension that imports the external image, and update the attachment URLs.

-If you have a few posts or pages with the problem, then it’s better to import the images manually and change the URL in posts of course.
+If you have a few posts or pages with the problem, then it’s better to import the images manually and change the URL in posts, of course.
 That way, you’ll avoid installing a plugin, and you’ll be able to fix the SSL problem the way you want.

 Leave a Comment